Skip to content

 One of the first questions every Spanish learner asks is: “How many verb tenses does Spanish have — and do I really need to learn all of them?”

 The honest answer: Spanish has a lot of tenses.
-But the good news is that you only need about 6-8 tenses to handle 95% of everyday conversations.
+But you only need about 6–8 tenses to handle 95% of everyday conversations.
 The rest you can learn gradually as your level improves.

 How Spanish Verb Tenses Work